Vanathivalavan/M1/README.md

 # EX-01-Datatypes-Operators
 ## AIM:
-Write a C program to read 3 characters one by one and print the characters in a reverse order.
+Write a C program to read a float value from the user and display the same value as an output.

 ## ALGORITHM:
-1. Declare three character variables to store the input characters.
+1.Start the program.
-2. Use the scanf function to read the characters one by one from the user.
+2.Declare a variable of type float.
-3. Print the characters in reverse order using the printf function.
+3.Read a float value from the user using scanf().
-4. End the program.
+4.Display the entered float value using printf().

 ## PROGRAM: